6 Vocal Mixing Tricks For Release-Ready Sound

 - With these three parameters set, go in and start hunting for sibilant sounds

-Balance the highs and lows when mixing vocals
+Balance the volume when mixing vocals

 Vocals can go from low to high, and vice versa, instantly and randomly.
 Listen to Whitney Houston’s ‘I Have Nothing’.
 A good mixing and mastering genius will employ one or two compressors to smooth out the voice transitions while mixing vocals.